Josephine Patterson Albright: Life

+In 1949 Albright began writing a weekly column for Newsday, "Life With Junior."
+The column was about her life raising four children.
+The Albrights moved to Woodstock, Vermont in 1963.
+Around that time Albright earned a Bachelor of Arts degree from Goddard College in Plainfield, Vermont.

 Albright helped to establish the Alicia Patterson Foundation in honor of her deceased sister Alicia.
 The foundation is a journalism fellowship program that is still in existence.

 Ivan Albright produced several portraits of his wife.
 Castings of his 1954 bronze are in the Art Institute of Chicago and the Tate.
 A 1978 etching is in the Hood Museum of Art.
-Albright died on January 15, 1996, in Woodstock, Vermont.
+Josephine Albright died of a stroke on January 15, 1996, in Woodstock, Vermont.